Arco de la Victoria

 Arco de la Victoria (/es/, "Arch of Victory") is a triumphal arch built in the Moncloa district of Madrid, Spain.
-The 49-m high arch was constructed at the behest of Francisco Franco to commemorate the victory of Francoist troops in the 1936 Battle of Ciudad Universitaria, part of the Spanish Civil War.
+It is also known informally as the Puerta de Moncloa for its resemblance other Madrid landmarks, Puerta de Alcalá and Puerta de Toledo.
+The 49-m high arch was constructed at the behest of Francisco Franco to commemorate the victory of Francoist troops in the 1936 Battle of Ciudad Universitaria (Battle of the University City), part of the Spanish Civil War.
+The Arch has some Latin inscriptions that recall the Francoist victory and the construction of the new University City after it was destroyed in battle.